 Let me assure members that Canadians who need EI immediately are receiving it.
 Today, there are double the number of EI claimants in Alberta compared to a year ago.
 In recent months, the number of claimants in Saskatchewan has shot up by 30%, and also Newfoundland and Labrador has seen staggering numbers.

-However, employment insurance requirements are flexible and they need to respond to economic changes as well as the specific needs of Alberta, Saskatchewan, and Newfound and Labrador.
+However, employment insurance requirements are flexible and they need to respond to economic changes as well as the specific needs of Alberta, Saskatchewan, and Newfoundland and Labrador.

 There is some flexibility built into the program that allows it to respond to deteriorating economic conditions and changes in local labour markets.
 We measure this by looking at regional unemployment rates.
 When a region's unemployment rate rises, the entrance requirement is reduced and the duration of benefits increases.
 We see those forces at work in regions affected by the decrease in commodity prices.

 The EI system also tries to support Canadians through the work-sharing program, which is an adjustment program designed to help employers and employees avoid layoffs when there is a temporary downturn in business that is beyond the control of the employer, particularly in the downturn in commodities.
 It provides income support to eligible employees who agree to work a temporarily reduced work week, while their employer recovers.
 The goal is for all of the participating employees to return to normal levels of working hours by the end of the work-sharing agreement.

 Work sharing allows employers to retain those valuable skilled employees and avoid the unnecessary rehiring and retraining costs when their business returns to normal levels.
 At the same time, the program helps employees keep their jobs and maintain their skills and connections to the labour market.